Zavy86/docker-course/topics/01-docker-history/README.md

 And finally, today, thanks to Docker, we can define a series of instructions for building a container and be sure that if it works locally, it will work in production.

-Finally solving the infamous "It works on my machine"!
+Finally solving the infamous _"It works on my machine!"_

 ***